mvr/mvr.github.io/posts/jordancurve.md

 ---
-title: The Jordan curve theorem
+title: The Jordan Curve Theorem
 published: December 14, 2014
 tags: maths, algebraic-topology, easy
 ---

-Pick up a pen and draw some kind of squiggly loop so that you end where you start and don't cross your own path.
+Pick up a pen and draw any squiggly loop so that you end where you start and don't cross your own path.
 The most obvious thing you could say about your picture is that the page has been split into two disjoint regions; the part inside your curve and the part outside.
 This assertion is known as the _Jordan curve theorem_.
 Not only is it something that needs to be proven, but a formal proof was only given 100 years ago!

 This theorem is brought up every now and then in undergraduate courses to remind us that obvious statements are not always trivial.
-Unfortunately, they never actually gave us a proof.
-With the degree behind me, I thought I would find some closure and describe a modern proof that uses the machinery of algebraic topology.
+Unfortunately, they never ended up giving us a proof.
+I thought I would find some closure and describe a modern proof.

 <div class="theorem"> **Theorem**

 Let $C$ be the image of an embedding of $S^1$ into $\mathbb{R}^2$.
-Then $\mathbb{R}^2 \setminus S$ has exactly two components.
+Then $\mathbb{R}^2 \setminus C$ has exactly two components.

 </div>
 <div class="proof">